By Sara Calabro

 Stroke rehabilitation, for most people, is a long process.
 Scalp acupuncture—like physical therapy, occupational therapy, speech therapy, and other widely accepted (and insured) forms of stroke rehab—is most effective when received frequently.
 Unfortunately, acupuncture is excluded from most stroke-rehabilitation programs in the U.S. And for those who proactively seek private acupuncture, the burden of cost and logistics quickly becomes prohibitive.

 The unfortunate reality of acupuncture accessibility for stroke victims in the U.S. is movingly documented in the film 9000 Needles.
-The picture at left (courtesy of director Doug Dearth) is of the film’s star, Devin Dearth, while receiving scalp acupuncture as part of his participation in an integrated stroke-rehabilitation program in China.
+The picture at right is of the film’s star, Devin Dearth, while receiving scalp acupuncture as part of his participation in an integrated stroke-rehabilitation program in China.
 He went there to receive treatment because a comparable level of care was unattainable in the U.S.

 It is unacceptable that anyone should have to travel so far to receive a therapy that easily could be incorporated into their own healthcare system.

 Acupuncture can improve not only the physical symptoms of stroke but also the emotional malaise that often accompanies such a significant life change.
 It should be a routine component of all stroke-rehabilitation programs throughout the U.S. and around the world.

 Featured photo by Sara Calabro; photo of Devin Dearth courtesy of Doug Dearth